-Inmarsat’s voice distress service utilises FleetBroadband (FB) to provide priority call access, interrupting all non-distress calls – either ship-to-shore or shore-to-ship – as soon as the rededicated distress button on the alarm panel is pressed.
+Inmarsat’s voice distress service utilises FleetBroadband, Inmarsat’s flagship seamless voice and broadband data service, to provide priority call access, interrupting all non-distress calls – either ship-to-shore or shore-to-ship – as soon as the Dedicated Distress Button (DDB) is pressed.

-The ship is connected to an operator at one of three Maritime Rescue Co-ordination Centres (MRCCs) strategically located around the globe.
-This service is enabled by fitting an equipment upgrade to Cobham Satcom (formerly Thrane & Thrane) Sailor FleetBroadband terminals.
-Other manufacturers are planning to launch the service.
+The ship is connected to an operator at one of four Maritime Rescue Co-ordination Centres (MRCCs) strategically located around the globe.
+This service is enabled by fitting an equipment upgrade to Cobham Satcom Sailor FleetBroadband terminals.

 In addition, urgency priority voice services that require immediate attention and assistance from MRCC or other shore-based authorities are also implemented.
-Urgency calls are generated by calling the specified 2-digit code from the handset and comprise the following types of calls:
+Urgency priority calls include the following:

-Ships can also make emergency voice calls by dialling 505, a short code facility that comes as standard with all FleetBroadband terminals.
+Ships can also make emergency voice calls by dialling 505, a service that comes as standard with all FleetBroadband terminals.
 With 505 emergency calling, all calls are automatically routed to the appropriate MRCC.
-505 is a free service and mariners will not be charged providing the number is only used in a genuine emergency situation, such as requiring maritime assistance, medical advice, etc.